petitcl/spring-rfc-7807-lib-demo/README.md

 There is a lib located in the `com.example.demo.config` package that contains Spring config that allow to easily customise error responses and make sure all exceptions caught are transformed to the RFC 7807 format.

-As a reminder, the RFC 7807 defines that errors returned by JSON REST APIs should have the following formats:
+As a reminder, the [RFC 7807](https://datatracker.ietf.org/doc/html/rfc7807) (aka Problem details API) defines that errors returned by JSON REST APIs should have the following formats:

 ```json
 {